Manhunter (film): Box office

 Manhunter was released in the United States on 15 August 1986.
 It opened in 779 theaters and grossed $2,204,400 in its opening weekend.
 The film eventually grossed a total of $8,620,929 in the US, making it the 76th highest-grossing film that year.
 Because of internal problems at De Laurentiis Entertainment Group, the UK premiere was postponed for over a year.
-It was screened in November 1987 as part of the London Film Festival and saw wide release on 24 February 1989.
+It was screened in November 1987 as part of the London Film Festival, and saw wide release on 24 February 1989.
 In France, Manhunter was screened on 9 April at the 1987 Cognac Festival du Film Policier, where it was awarded the Critics Prize.
 It was also shown at the 2009 Camerimage Film Festival in Łódź, Poland.
 On 19 March 2011, it was screened at Grauman's Egyptian Theatre in Hollywood to celebrate the 25th anniversary of its release.
 Michael Mann was present for discussion at the event.

 Home media

 Manhunter was released in a widescreen edition on laserdisc in 1986.
 It was released on VHS several times, including by BMG in October 1998 and by Universal Studios in 2001.
 It has been available on DVD in various versions.
 Anchor Bay released a two-DVD limited, numbered, edition in 2000, disc one being the Theatrical version and extras, disc two being the "Director's Cut."
 An individual release of the first disc [Theatrical version] from the two-disc set was released at the same time.
 In 2003 Anchor Bay released the "Restored Director's Cut," overseen by Mann, which is very close to the "Director's Cut" on the 2000 disc but omits one scene.
 It features a commentary track by Mann.

 MGM, current holders of the rights to The Silence of the Lambs and Hannibal, released the theatrical cut of Manhunter on DVD in a pan-and-scan format in 2004.
 In January 2007, the same version was released by MGM in a widescreen format, for the first time on DVD, as part of The Hannibal Lecter Collection, along with The Silence of the Lambs and Hannibal.
 Manhunter was also released by itself in September 2007.
 The studio re-released The Hannibal Lecter Collection on Blu-ray in September 2009.
 In 2016, Shout!
 Factory released both the theatrical and director's cut on Blu-ray.

+In June 2026, it was announced that Manhunter would get a new 4K restoration titled Manhunter: The Final Cut.
+The cut, which was overseen and approved by Mann, was released in U.S. theaters on July 24, 2026 and is set to be released in U.K. cinemas on September 25, 2026.
+A physical media release is planned later in 2026.

 International rights to the film are currently held by StudioCanal.